Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OBS.md

 [compile the binaries from Alluxio source code](http://alluxio.org/documentation/master/Building-Alluxio-Master-Branch.html), or [download the precompiled binaries directly](http://alluxio.org/documentation/master/Running-Alluxio-Locally.html).

+OBS under storage is implemented as an under storage extension, see [this doc](UFSExtensions.html) for how to install the OBS extension, the OBS extension's **groupId** is `org.alluxio`, **artifactId** is `alluxio-underfs-obs`, **version** should match the version of the
+Alluxio binaries you downloaded above.

 Also, in preparation for using OBS with Alluxio, create a bucket or use an existing bucket.
-You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
+You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the OBS bucket name is called `OBS_BUCKET`, and the directory in that bucket is called `OBS_DIRECTORY`.
 Also, for using the OBS Service, you should provide an OBS endpoint to specify which region your bucket is